Ranking Before Serving: Low-Latency LLM Serving via Pairwise Learning-to-Rank: Evaluation

+In our experiments, we report results using continuous batching with default vLLM batch size, as continuous batching is widely adopted in modern LLM serving systems for handling online requests \cite{vLLM}.

+\textbf{Evaluation Metrics.} For evaluating predictor accuracy, we adopt the \textit{Kendall rank correlation coefficient} \cite{fuEfficientLLMScheduling2024}.
 Kendall’s Tau \cite{Kendall’sTau1} is a non-parametric rank correlation coefficient that measures the ordinal association between two ordered variables.
 Formally, it is defined as $\tau_b = \frac{n_c - n_d}{\sqrt{(n_0 - n_1)(n_0 - n_2)}}$, where \(n\) is the total number of ranked items, \(n_c\) is the number of concordant pairs, \(n_d\) is the number of discordant pairs, $n_0=n(n-1)/2$ represents the total number of pairs, and \(n_1\) and \(n_2\) denote the number of tied pairs in the first and second data sets, respectively.
 The coefficient takes values in the range \([-1, 1]\), where \(-1\) indicates complete disagreement between the rankings, \(+1\) indicates perfect agreement, and \(0\) suggests no significant correlation in rank order.

 To evaluate scheduling performance, we report the average and 90th‑percentile per‑token latency \cite{fuEfficientLLMScheduling2024, qiuEfficientInteractiveLLM2024a, qiuPowerawareDeepLearning}, defined as the end‑to‑end request latency divided by the output length.
-In the remainder of this paper, we refer to these metrics as \textbf{average latency} and \textbf{p90 latency}, respectively.
+In the remainder of this paper, we refer to these metrics as \textit{average latency} and \textit{p90 latency}, respectively.